NotePlan/plugins/jgclark.EventHelpers/README.md

 You can also place  `{{listMatchingEvents()}}` in Templates in a similar way.
 However, it has a different sort of customisation.
 This simply has a prefix string defined in the _configuration file above, _for each different string to match_.

 ## History
+### v0.2.5 1.8.2021
+- adds ability to customise the addMatchingEvents lines with template strings, not just prepended string
+- fixed issue with running list today's events, due to change in configuration mechanism

 ### v0.2.4 30.07.2021 @dwertheimer
 - (bump) Minor tweak to use template replacement from helperFunctions.js